redbeanbreadhasgit/capstone_24_schenker/README.md

-# Capstone DB_Schenker
+# Capstone DB_Schenker Technical Documentation

 This project is made by React (Frontend) and Django (Backend).
-Here is the steps to set up the React environment and how to run it.
+Here is the steps to set up the React and Django environment and how to run them.

-## How to install:
+## How to install frontend:
 - We use Create React App to make our frontend.
 We start it by run:

         $ npx create-react-app capstone